IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 communicate past the first hop router since only the router sending the second RA will be used as default router; similarly, they will use the DNS server 2001:db8:f00d::53 when communicating with this address.

+## Enabling Multi-homing for PvD-Aware Hosts

+In this example, the goal is to have one prefix from one RA be usable by both non-PvD-aware and PvD-aware hosts; and to have another prefix usable only by PvD-aware hosts.
+This allows PvD-aware hosts to be able to effectively multi-home on the network.

+The first RA is usable by all hosts.
+The only different for PvD-aware hosts is that they can explicitly identify the PvD ID associated with the RA.

+- RA Header: router lifetime = 6000 (non-PvD-aware hosts will use this router as a default router)

+- Prefix Information Option: length = 4, prefix = 2001:db8:cafe::/64

+- Recursive DNS Server Option: length = 3, addresses= \[2001:db8:cafe::53\]

+- PvD Option header: length = 3, PvD ID FQDN = foo.example.org., R-flag = 0 (actual length of the header 24 bytes = 3 * 8 bytes)

+The second RA contains a prefix usable only by PvD-aware hosts.
+Non-PvD-aware hosts will ignore this RA.

+- RA Header: router lifetime = 0 (non-PvD-aware hosts will not use this router as a default router)

+- PvD Option header: length = 3 + 2 + 4 + 3, PvD ID FQDN = example.org., R-flag = 1 (actual length of the header 24 bytes = 3 * 8 bytes)

+	- RA Header: router lifetime = 1600 (PvD-aware hosts will use this router as a default router), implicit length = 2

+	- Prefix Information Option: length = 4, prefix = 2001:db8:f00d::/64

+	- Recursive DNS Server Option: length = 3, addresses = \[2001:db8:f00d::53\]

 # Security Considerations {#security}